cdi-unit/cdi-unit/docs/index.md

 *   @InRequestScope – Starts a request for the method call.
 *   @InSessonScope – Starts a session for the method call.
-*   @InConversationScope – Starts converation for the method call.
+*   @InConversationScope – Starts conversation for the method call.

 ### Example unit test